shawnkeqin/shawnkeqin/README.md

 ## I'm a Software Engineer at CoverWallet

-- 👨‍💻 Full Stack Software Engineer
+- Full Stack Software Engineer 👨‍💻
+- Graduated from NUS 🏫
-- Reading about scalability and distributed systems
+- Reading about scalability and distributed systems 📚
-- Algorithms and data structures for fun
+- Algorithms and data structures for fun 🤓
-- Rejected full time offers from JP Morgan, PayPal and Huawei for learning and growth.
+- Rejected full time offers from JP Morgan, PayPal and Huawei for learning and growth 📈

 ### Connect with me: